High Point Civic Association Position on

 HPCA Board President

-The petition to change the character map for property at the northeast corner of Roswell Rd and Windsor Parkway, having been unanimously rejected by the Sandy Springs Planning Commission, was taken off the City Council agenda at its October 15, 2019 meeting.
+The petition to change the character map for property at the northeast corner of Roswell Road and Windsor Parkway, having been unanimously rejected by the Sandy Springs Planning Commission, was taken off the City Council agenda at its October 15, 2019 meeting.
 Removal was due to a clerical error on the petition that would have created more issues to resolve down line.
-The petition goes back to the Planning Commission in its December, 2019 meeting with correction of the clerical error and to the City Council in January, 2020.

 Sandy Springs Planning and Zoning Division